Trailer Hitch Class Ratings

 Ball Options

 There are a ton of options available including many of combinations of height and shank size.
 Pick one that works for you.
 The most important things are the size – must match the size of the trailer coupler – and the weight rating.
-A ball that is too large won’t fit in the coupler, and a ball that is too small may pop out while driving.
+A ball that is too large will not fit in the coupler, and a ball that is too small may pop out while driving.

 The Lowest Rating Wins